V-Mart Retail Ltd.

-We are committed to spending the mandated CSR funds in line with our vision andobjectives and the project pipeline is being streamlined accordingly.
-We expect tofulfillour accumulated CSR spending commitments in this financial year on projects thatare in the impact areasrelated to our CSR vision.
+We are committed to spending the mandated CSR funds in line with ourvision and objectives and the project pipeline is being streamlined accordingly.
+We arecommitted to fulfill our CSR spending commitments on projects that are in the impact areasrelated to our CSR vision.

 CONSERVATION OF ENERGY